Graham Crabb: Golden Claw Musics

-Current projects
+Other projects

 After the Golden Claw Musics project, Crabb disappeared from the music industry, although he made appearances on former PWEI members' albums.
 In 2005, PWEI played a few reformation shows in the UK, which led to formation of Vileevils with Fuzz Townshend and Adam Mole.
 Vile Evils disbanded in February 2010 after releasing four singles on US label dPulse.

+In 2007, Crabb co-composed the track "They Follow You" on Siouxsie's solo album Mantaray.

-Crabb has recently remixed KMFDM, Revolting Cocks (2009), and US Grammy winner Kevin Max (2010).
+Crabb remixed KMFDM, Revolting Cocks (2009), and US Grammy winner Kevin Max (2010).

 Crabb recently put together a new version of Pop Will Eat Itself to celebrate the band's 25th year in 2011.
 In July 2011, a new line-up of PWEI was announced, featuring Crabb as the only original member.
 In October 2011, the album New Noise Designed by a Sadist was released on Cooking Vinyl, to be followed by a UK tour.

 In June 2013 it was announced Crabb had joined the industrial collective Primitive Race.
 The group have since released an EP and an album, both with prominent input from Crabb.

 In late 2014, Crabb began work on a new solo project known as Je Suis Crabbi.
 The first release under the name was the EP crabbi.net/ep1 in May 2015, available exclusively through the official Pop Will Eat Itself store.